 Science in Society Journalism Awards

-Call for Entries and Rules Create an Entry Past Winners Contact
+Call for Entries and Rules Create an Entry Past Winners Contact FAQ

 OFFICIAL RULES

-Read details and Rules below then use the link in the menu to create your entry and complete all steps of the online entry process by 11:59PM Eastern on February 1, 2023.
-Your entry is not complete until you receive a confirmation email.
+Read details and Rules below then use the link in the menu to create your entry and complete all steps of the online entry process by 11:59 p.m.
+Eastern on February 1, 2025.
+Your entry is not complete until you reach the confirmation screen.
+Please note that all entry material must be submitted electronically.
+We do not accept hard copy materials.

 The Purpose

-NASW established the Science in Society awards to provide recognition — without subsidy from any professional or commercial interest — for investigative or interpretive reporting about the sciences and their impact on modern society.
 Beginning with the first award in 1972, winners have demonstrated innovative reporting that goes well beyond the science itself and into ethical problems and social implications for communities and society at large.
 We especially seek to recognize science writing that is shaped by a variety of perspectives, because such writing enables us to tell more broadly relevant stories that better serve our readers and communities.
 Therefore, we consider diversity in topics, sources, audience and authors to be a critical component of excellence.
 A committee of accomplished peers judges the entries each year.

 Categories

-- Books: An entry consists of a book-length work that has been published and made commercially available, either in print or as an ebook.
+• Books: An entry consists of a book-length work that has been published and made commercially available, either in print or as an e-book.

 Rules for Submission